lyu-ai/agentok/website/docs/examples/ask-planner/index.md

 # Ask Planner

 This tutorial provides step-by-step guidance on constructing a workflow that shows how to use functions to incorporate subflows.
-Utilizing the FlowGen template, [Planning](https://platform.flowgen.app/templates/hp0xjckf3qqp31j), you can engage with it directly or fork it to tweak the flow to your specifications.
+Utilizing the Agentok Studio template, [Planning](https://studio.agentok.ai/templates/hp0xjckf3qqp31j), you can engage with it directly or fork it to tweak the flow to your specifications.

 ![Planning](./img/template.png)

 ## Prerequisites

-You’ll need access to FlowGen, which is accessible either [online](https://platform.flowgen.app) for immediate use or [locally on your machine](https://docs.flowgen.app/getting-started) for a more personalized setup.
-This guide will focus on utilizing the online version of FlowGen.
+You’ll need access to Agentok Studio, which is accessible either [online](https://studio.agentok.ai) for immediate use or [locally on your machine](https://docs.agentok.ai/getting-started) for a more personalized setup.
+This guide will focus on utilizing the online version of Agentok Studio.

 ## Steps to Create a New Workflow

-### Initialize a New Autoflow
+### Initialize a New Workflow

-Begin by signing into FlowGen.
-Once logged in, opt for the 'Build from Scratch' option to establish a new Autoflow.
+Begin by signing into Agentok Studio.
+Once logged in, opt for the 'Build from Scratch' option to establish a new Workflow.

 ### Orchestrating Your Workflow